ABHISHEK-RAI007/ABHISHEK-RAI007/README.md

 Software Developer
 ------------------

-I believe in continuous learning & I am constantly reading keeping up-to-date on the latest technologies that can change the world & make It a better place.
+I believe in continuous learning & I am constantly reading and keeping up-to-date on the latest technologies that can change the world & make It a better place.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [abhishek.rai0522@gmail.com](mailto:abhishek.rai0522@gmail.com)